 For short-walk lovers:

 To chase waterfalls, take the Twin Falls Circuit, which takes two hours at 4km return.
-At the end, dip in one of the rock pools and marvel at the two waterfalls.
+At the end, dip in one of the rock pools and admire the towering misty duo above.

-For maximum Instagram kudos, choose Purling Brook Falls, which is accessed by a photogenic suspension bridge that hangs over the creek and rainforest canopy.
-The walk is 4km return and you’ll be rewarded with a view of the waterfall from the gorge below.
+For maximum Instagram kudos, choose Purling Brook Falls, accessed by a photogenic suspension bridge that hangs over the creek and rainforest canopy.
+The walk is also 4km return and you’ll be rewarded with a dramatic view of the waterfall from the gorge below.

-The most accessible and popular walk is Natural Bridge, which takes about an hour to complete and is suitable for little legs, tired feet and even people who forgot to pack sneakers.
-At the bottom of a paved path, you’ll find a waterfall that pours through a basalt cave, completely backlit by natural light.
+The most accessible and popular trail is Natural Bridge, which takes about an hour to complete and is suitable for little legs, tired feet and even those who forgot to pack sneakers.
+At the bottom of a paved path, a glittering cascade pours through a basalt cave, completely backlit by natural light.
 It’s as gorgeous as it sounds.

 For long walkers: